rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 The current Buildozer default version for Kivy is obsolete, change it to `requirements = python3,kivy==2.0.0`

 Some packages don't automatically references their dependencies, so these will have to be explicitly added.
-For example:
+These dependencies are found by [Debugging](#debugging).
+One common example:

 `import requests` needs `requirements = python3,kivy==2.0.0,requests,urllib3,chardet,idna`